 Every year, the fine folks of Kilgore kick off the holiday season with a tradition unlike anything else here in the Lone Star State.
 On the Thursday before Thanksgiving, the lights atop the town’s famous downtown oil derricks are lit up like illuminous ornaments resting on towering Christmas trees made of metal.
 Along with the lighting ceremony, there are all sorts of other fun things to see and do, including arts and crafts for the kids, live music by talented local musicians, and a performance by the world-renowned Kilgore College Rangerettes.

-Feast your eyes on some of the best independent documentaries, narratives, and short- and feature-length films from around the world at the first ever Reel East Texas Film Festival.
+Feast your eyes on some of the best independent documentaries, narratives, and short- and feature-length films from around the world at the Reel East Texas Film Festival.
 Whether you’re a die-hard film fan or someone interested in the craft of storytelling, you’re in for a treat.
 Watch more than 58 movies at Kilgore’s historic and iconic Texan Theater, which was built in 1931 but hasn’t screened movies in decades … until the first day of the festival, of course.
 Find out more about the festival’s films and schedule on its website, where you can also purchase single day and all-access passes.

 Sink your teeth into delicious homemade biscuits and gravy, explore fascinating museums, and go for a stroll in the world’s richest acre.
 This is just a taste of the many experiences you can have in Kilgore.
 Treat your taste buds to succulent barbecue at local joints like Bodacious Barbecue and Country Tavern, or savor something more upscale at Jack Ryan’s Steak & Chophouse.